 - Accidents caused by defective or dangerous products

-- Fires caused by dangerous conditions or faulty electrical systems
+- Fires caused by dangerous conditions or faulty wiring and electrical systems

 - Construction site accidents

 - Medical malpractice or hospital errors